shilangyu/rust-regex-systemf/DraftPR.md

 We implemented the streaming algorithm presented in Section 4.4 of the paper mentioned above.
 The algorithm works by running the sub-automata for any look-behind expressions in parallel to the main automaton.
-This is achieved by compiling the look-behind expressions as usual but patching the resulting NFA states into a union with the main automaton's states.
-The union is added per pattern for multi-pattern searches.
+This is achieved by compiling the look-behind expressions as usual but storing their start states separately, not reachable from the main automaton.

 Instead of a `match` state, the sub-automata for look-behinds have a `WriteLookAround` state.
 This state causes the current position in the haystack